Buy and Sell debt portfolios online

 Potential Complications

 Collecting your judgment from a creditor might not always be smooth sailing though.
 Sometimes there are bumps in the road.
+Winning a case in small claims court can also present challenges in collecting the judgment.

 For example, if an LLC doesn’t have enough assets to pay off its debts to creditors, it might declare bankruptcy.
 If that happens, you’ll have to deal with your creditor and go through bankruptcy court to try and get your money back.